Amanrazdan/ashish-passi-portfolio/src/pages/posts/the-twimbit-journey.md

 We had our Chief Technology Explorer.
 He is a beast.
 He finds solutions.
 Any.
 He will challenge the status quo.
 He learns fast.
 He is the high octane fuel for the platform we want to build.

 The amalgamation of our experience and the innovative exuberance of youth had begun.

-5 Lessons from early stage team forming:
+**Story - 5 Lessons for early stage team forming:**

 * Get bound by a singular vision
 * Leverage best practices from the experienced members of the team and young innovative minds to break barriers.
 * No egos.
 The role of each member is the value you bring to the motto.
 * Open and transparent communication
 * Constant knowledge sharing

 July 2018

 Theme: Sharpen your focus

 To Do: Platform development

 >     Sorry.
 I didn't have time to write a short one.
 >     - Abrahim Lincoln at the end of a long letter to his wife.